 Very few things are more annoying than unanticipated toe cramps.
 Whether the unwelcome sensation is waking you up at night or causing discomfort during your work day, toe cramps can be as perplexing as they are irritating.
 But what causes toe cramps?
-Medical experts point to a number of possible causes that range from mild to severe.
+Medical experts, including Dr. Mark Kosinski, a podiatrist and professor with the New York College of Podiatric Medicine, point to a number of possible causes that range from mild to severe.
 Fortunately, most instances of toe cramping can often be resolved with at-home remedies and simple solutions.
-Keep reading for a quick guide on how to get relief.
+Keep reading for more on toe crambs and a quick guide on how to get relief.

 What Are Toe Cramps?

 Toe cramps are commonly caused by health issues like dehydration, nutrient deficiencies, and overexertion.
 Chronic toe cramping is more common in women over the age of 50, for whom an overall decline in bone and muscle health is more likely to contribute to the issue.

 In younger women, toe cramps are often experienced in the wake of a run, a workout, or any other physically exerting task.
 These activities can increase pressure on the feet and cause dehydration, prompting a response in the extremities.

 While there’s no magic method for overcoming toe cramps, a few simple strategies come close.
 Here are five ways to address toe cramps: